NashitaSattar/BlackJack/README.md

 # BlackJack Game
 A simple terminal-based Blackjack game where you play against a computer dealer.
-This project was built with Pythonand can be run on an IDE such as VSCode or PyCharm.
+This project was built with Python and can be run on any Python-compatible IDE such as VSCode, PyCharm, or from the terminal/command prompt.